porridgewithraisins/e2ee.js/README.md

 const cowMarshalled = cow.marshal();

 const newSheep = E2EE.unmarshal({ marshalled: sheepMarshalled });
-// if you are using a different webcrypto implementation, pass it here as well
+// If you're using custom implementations of WebCrypto or TransformStream, you need to provide them here as well
-// if you don't, it defaults to globalThis.crypto const newCow = E2EE.unmarshal({ marshalled: cowMarshalled, deps: { crypto: myImpl } });
+// if you don't, it defaults to globalThis.crypto and globalThis.TransformStream const newCow = E2EE.unmarshal({ marshalled: cowMarshalled, deps: { crypto: myImpl } });

 await newSheep.setRemotePublicKey(await newCow.exportPublicKey());